percona/k8spg-docs/docs/TLS.md

 When certificates are generated, set the following keys in the `deploy/cr.yaml` configuration file:

-* `spec.sslCA` key should contain the name of the secret with TLS used for both connection encryption
-(external traffic), and replication (internal traffic),
-* `spec.sslSecretName` key should contain the name of the secret created to encrypt **external** communications,
+* `spec.secrets.customTLSSecretName` key should contain the name of the secret created to encrypt **external** communications,
-* `spec.secrets.sslReplicationSecretName` key should contain the name of the secret created to encrypt **internal** communications,
+* `spec.secrets.customReplicationTLSSecret` key should contain the name of the secret created to encrypt **internal** communications.
-* `spec.tlsOnly` is set to `true` by default and enforces encryption

 Don’t forget to apply changes as usual: